 A further letter from the Department summarizes the history of the Alderville Residential School:

 On the 26th of May, 1847, the Rev. Dr. Egerton Ryerson made a report in which he recommended the establishment of manual training or industrial schools as the best mode of promoting the moral, social and intellectual improvement of the Indians.

-The Superintendent further suggested that as an acknowledgement of the liberality, courage and perseverance of the Wesleyan Methodist Society, in Christianizing and ameliorating the condition of the Indian Tribes, the proposed school should be placed under their supervision.
+The Superintendent further suggested that as an acknowledgment of the liberality, courage, and perseverance of the Wesleyan Methodist Society, in Christianizing and ameliorating the condition of the Indian Tribes, the proposed school should be placed under their supervision.

 For several years the Rev. William Case had been most persevering in his efforts to forward this object.
 He had for more than ten years the management of a School of this description, first on Grape Island and subsequently to 1838 at Alnwick, where 12 children were educated, clothed and boarded entirely at the cost of the British Wesleyan Conference.

 The first practical step towards the formation of a fund for the maintenance of this School seems to have been taken by Lord Metcalf, who discontinued the issue as presents to the Indians of the following Tribes:

 Mississaugas of Alnwick; the Mississaugas of Mud and Rice Lakes; Chippewas of Lakes Huron and Simcoe; Chippewas of Saugeen; Mississaugas of Scugog.

 It was then promised that the value of the gunpowder so withheld should be applied to promoting education among them.